nnja/advanced-git/exercises/Exercise6-FixingMistakes.md

 Excellent, we now have our `hello.template` file back in our staging area and working area.

 ### Step 2 - Clean your Repo
-We should still have this old `hello.txt` file sitting around, cluttering up our repo.
+We should still have this old `hello.template` file sitting around, cluttering up our repo.
 We can use `git clean` to blow out anything that isn't tracked by git.
 We'll do a dry run first, just to be safe:

 ```
 $> git clean --dry-run
-Would remove hello.txt
+Would remove hello.template

 $> git clean -f
-Removing hello.txt
+Removing hello.template
 ```

 All clean!